A Stochastic Partially Reversible Investment Problem on a Finite Time-Horizon: Free-Boundary Analysis: The Partially Reversible Investment Problem

 The production function of the firm is a nonnegative, measurable function $R: \mathbb{R}_{+} \mapsto \mathbb{R}_{+}$ of the production capacity and it satisfies the following assumption. \begin{Assumptions} The mapping $C \mapsto R(C)$ is nondecreasing with $R(0)=0$ and strictly concave.
 It is twice continuously differentiable on $(0,\infty)$ and it has first derivative $R_{c}(C):=\frac{\partial}{\partial C}R(C)$ satisfying the Inada conditions \end{Assumptions}

 Denote by

-the nonempty, convex set of investment-disinvestment processes and from now on let $\nu_{+}-\nu_{-}$ be the minimal decomposition of any $\nu \in \mathcal{S}$ into the difference of two left-continuous, nondecreasing, adapted processes such that $\nu_{\pm}(0)=0$ a.s.
+the nonempty, convex set of investment-disinvestment processes.
+From now on let $\nu_{+}-\nu_{-}$ be the minimal decomposition of any $\nu \in \mathcal{S}$ into the difference of two left-continuous, nondecreasing, adapted processes such that $\nu_{\pm}(0)=0$ a.s.\ and such that the associated Borel measures on $[0,T]$, $d\nu_+$ and $d\nu_-$, are mutually singular (cf.\ \cite{Royden}, Chapter 11, Section 4).

+We assume that the optimization runs over a finite time-horizon $[0,T]$ and we impose that the admissible investment-disinvestment strategies are such that the production capacity of (\ref{capacity}) remains positive.